exploring self-realization, sacred personhood, and full humanity

 Editor's note: The ancient Spirit Guide, Silver Birch, concurs.
 Somewhere in his channeled testimonies, he remarks that the marriages of this world are but evanescent expressions of "instinctual" behavior, which cannot survive transition to the next world.

-However, a day will come when Bio-Man learns of his "true self"; in fact, if he is willing to accept, he will perceive this other part of himself to be the majority interest -- Spirit-Man.
+However, a day will come when Bio-Man learns of his "true self"; in fact, if he is willing to accept, he will come to perceive this other truest part of himself to be the majority interest -- Spirit-Man.

 Madame Destiny waits for us to realize that we are more than boiling brain chemicals and fevered hunger, more than biological impulse leading the prize bull and his heifers in the summer pasture.
 We can choose to override the rabid, frenetic desires of Bio-Man, in favor of waiting for one particular lover, with whom we shall yet share all of eternity.